The Catenary Press is pleased to announce the release of Micah Bateman's Polis.

 an involuting spring grinds the

-slow industrial rattle I recorded for
+slow industrial rattle I recorded

 Alison and played back over